fiedsch/contao-jsonwidget/README.md

-# JSON Widget for Contao
+# JSON and YAML Widgets for Contao

 The `jsonWidget` can be used in DCA files to create a text field that contains a JSON string.
 While saving it will be checked if that the string is valid JSON.
 The widget displays the JSON string with `JSON_PRETTY_PRINT` so that checking/finding errors is easier for the user.

+The `yamlWidget` is mostly the same, except that it uses the YAML format.

 ## Example: extending Members